thegenemyers/FASTK/README.md

 char       *Current_Kmer(Kmer_Streaam *S);
 int         Current_Count(Kmer_Streaam *S);

+uint8      *GoTo_Kmer_Index(Kmer_Stream *S, int64 i);
+uint8      *GoTo_Kmer_String(Kmer_Stream *S, uint8 *entry);
 ```

-<code>Open\_Kmer\_Stream</code> opens a k-mer table for a scan that will iterate over those
+`Open_Kmer_Stream` opens a k-mer table as a stremable object that scans efficiently, but
-entries whose count is not less than <code>cut_off</code>.
-As it iterates over the
-entries it uses only a small input buffer of several KB.
-Note carefully that the routine
-conceptually **opens** the table for reading, but does not **load** it (into memory).
+trades off efficient random access for efficent memory utilization.
+Specifically, As it iterates over the entries it uses only a small input buffer of several KB.
+Note carefully that the routine conceptually **opens** the table for reading, but does not **load** it (into memory).
 The routine returns NULL if it cannot open the stub file.
 If there is insufficient memory available or the hidden files are inconsistent with the stub file, it prints an informative message to standard error and exits.
+The current position or cursor
+is set to be the start of the table.

-<code>Free\_Kmer\_Stream</code> removes all memory encoding the stream object.
+`Free_Kmer_Stream` removes all memory encoding the stream object.

-<code>First\_Kmer\_Entry</code> sets the iterator for the stream to the first entry of
+`First_Kmer_Entry` sets the iterator for the stream to the first entry of
-the table and <code>Next\_Kmer\_Entry</code> advance the stream to the next entry.
+the table and `Next_Kmer_Entry` advance the stream to the next entry.
 The routines return NULL when the end of the table is reached, but normally
-return a <code>uint8</code> pointer to the current entry so that the
+return a `uint8` pointer to the current entry so that the
 sophisticated user can directly work with the 2-bit packed k-mer sequence described
 at the start of the [K-mer Table Class](#k-mer-table-class) description or the [K-mer Table Files](#k-mer-table-files) section.
 Otherwise, one can extract the count and k-mer of
-the current entry with <code>Current\_Count</code> and <code>Current\_Kmer</code> routines,
+the current entry with `Current_Count` and `Current_Kmer` routines,
 respectively.

-<code>Current_Kmer</code> in particular returns a pointer to an ascii, 0-terminated string giving the k-mer in lower-case a, c, g, t.
+`Current_Kmer` returns a pointer to an ascii, 0-terminated string giving the k-mer in lower-case a, c, g, t.
 This string is local to the routine and is reset with a new value on each call, so if you need a k-mer to persist you must copy the result.
-Moreover, if you call <code>Current\_Kmer</code> with S = NULL it will free the space
+Moreover, if you call `Current_Kmer` with S = NULL it will free the space
 occupied by this local buffer and return NULL.

+`GoTo_Kmer_Index` sets the current cursor to the `i`<sup>th</sup> element of the
+stream, and `GoTo_Kmer_String` sets the cursor to the first entry in the table whose
+k-mer is not less than the k-mer encoded in `entry` encoded as a `kbyte` 2-bit packed k-mer.
+These routines are not efficient, especially `GoTo_Kmer_String` which must do a binary search for the desired position.
+They are intended for the expert who wishes
+to use them for partitioning a table for simultaneous processing by multiple threads.

 As an example, the code below opens a stream for "foo.ktab", prints out the contents of the table, and ends
 by freeing all memory involved.